GET IN TOUCH

 Step 5: Obtain Documentation

-Maintain complete records, including payment receipts, lien release certificates, and all correspondence with the Department of Revenue or county offices—store copies in physical and digital formats for easy access during future transactions.
+Maintain complete records, including payment receipts, lien release certificates, and all correspondence with the Department of Revenue or county offices.
+Store copies in both physical and digital formats for easy access during future transactions.
 Financial institutions and title companies require this documentation to clear title issues before closing property sales or refinancing.

 Official South Dakota Forms and Resources